yihui/yihui.org/content/en/2018-05-25-github-issue-format.md

 ---
-title: One (Perhaps Surprising) Reason Why I may Silently Ignore a Github Issue
+title: One (Perhaps Surprising) Reason Why I may Silently Ignore a GitHub Issue
 subtitle: Is it incorrectly formatted?
 date: '2018-05-25'
 slug: github-issue-format
 ---

-Sam Tyner [posted an issue](https://github.com/yihui/xaringan/issues/142) to the **xaringan** repo on Github this afternoon.
+Sam Tyner [posted an issue](https://github.com/yihui/xaringan/issues/142) to the **xaringan** repo on GitHub this afternoon.
 It was a great issue, and I appreciated that she took the time to write such a detailed issue, so I tried to reply the issue as quickly as I could.
 However, if this issue were posted from someone I don't know, I would be likely to delay the reply significantly (if a reproducible example were not provided, I'd just ignore the issue).
 I know this sounds unfair to many people, but with only two hands and 24 hours a day, I have no choice but to skip certain issues.

 What made me hesitate when looking at this issue was the incorrect format of the reproducible example.
 Here is what it looks like: